Esdifi/php-ussd/docs/your-first-ussd-app.md

 # Your First USSD App
+This document aims to guide you in building a minimal USSD application using this package.

 ## Installation
-Make sure you have completed the installation of the package.
+Before we proceed, ensure you have completed the [installation](./installation.md) of the package.

 ## Setup

 ### Controller
-The first thing to do is to setup the Controller that will handle all requests to our USSD application.
+The first thing to do is to set up the Controller that will handle all requests to our USSD application.
-The new controller will extend `\Dbilovd\PHP_USSD\Http\Controllers\UssdController`.
+This controller should extend `\Dbilovd\PHP_USSD\Http\Controllers\UssdController`.

-NB: You can place the controller anywhere you want to.
-For this guide we will be placing it in the default controllers' folder **_app/Http/Controllers_** of a Laravel application.
+NB: You can place the controller anywhere in your application.
+For this guide, we will be placing it in Laravel's default controllers'
+folder: **_app/Http/Controllers_**.

 ```
 <?php